-- automatic circuit breaker or switch disconnector operated by an undervoltage release, or - omnipolar AC3 contactor. - 3.4 In case of a RRGP with a Maximum Capacity ≥ 10 kW, as a rule only one Interface Protection and one Interface Switch are installed.
+- automatic circuit breaker or switch disconnector operated by an undervoltage release, or - omnipolar AC3 contactor. - 3.4 In case of a RRGP with a Maximum Capacity > $150 \text{ kW}{AC}$ , as a rule a separate Interface Protection and Interface Switch along with a back-up switch are installed.